Formosa Four’s Trespassing Charges Dismissed

 Robin Schneider

 Robin, raised in New Jersey, is an activist who once led the successful effort to stop plans to drill for oil on UCLA’s campus.
-Since 2000, she’s been the Executive Director of Texas Campaign for the Environment, which helped close a gaping loophole in the Texas Clean Air Act, and pressured Dell and Apple to set up responsible electronics recycling programs.
+Since 2000, recently retired Executive Director of Texas Campaign for the Environment, which helped close a gaping loophole in the Texas Clean Air Act, and pressured Dell and Apple to set up responsible electronics recycling programs.
 More recently, TCE has been working closely with Gulf Coast communities and others to fight fossil fuel export and petrochemical facilities.